vermegi/vermegi.github.io/_posts/2018-08-13-deploying-a-serverless-app-on-azure-with-terraform-part1.markdown

 xx-xxxxxxxxxxxx/resourceGroups/dev)
 {% endhighlight %}

+Terraform will perform a check of which steps it needs to execute to create the resources of your .tf files.
+It will also ask you for confirmation whether it can go on in creating them.

 With this being succesful, you can now check out the newly created resource group in the Azure portal.

 ![resources]({{ "assets/2018-08/resourcegroup.PNG" | absolute_url }}){: .img-fluid}

+You will also notice that in the folder where you created the setup.tf file a terraform.tfstate file got added.
+This file will be used by Terraform to keep track of the resources it created.
+This means that if you now reissue the terraform apply command, nothing will really happen, because all resources were already created.

 First thing you need is a VSTS project for the automation.
 Open up your vsts (someaccount.visualstudio.com) and click 'Create Project'.
 As you can see, I am already using the new VSTS layout, which I like a lot better compared to the old look and feel.